Istanbul European Side

 Galata Tower

-Constructed in 528, used as a dungeon in the 15th century, and as a fire tower in the 16th century, this tower, from which Hezarfen Ahmet Çelebi flied for the first time in history with wooden wings, is one of the most significant works of the Genoese architecture.
-The cafes and restaurants of Galata Tower, where you can enjoy the panoramic view of Istanbul, opens at nine in the mornings and served until the midnight.
-This neighborhood that acquired a different ambiance with the presence of Galata Tower witnessing many different civilizations promises joyous moments for visitors also with boutique shops around.
+Built in 528, used as a dungeon in the 15th century and as a fire tower in the 16th century, the tower where Hezarfen Ahmet Çelebi made the first flight in history with wooden wings he attached, is one of the most important works of Genoese architecture.
+The cafes and restaurants of Galata Tower, where you can watch the panoramic Istanbul view, open every morning at nine and serve until midnight.
+The district, which has taken on a different spirit with the presence of Galata Tower surrounded by civilizations, also promises pleasure in the boutique establishments around it.

 Istanbul Modern